by Nelson Ocampo

 Striper King On The American River with a Striped Bass Beast

-45 lbs 49 inch striped bass caught on 15 pound test, bullet weight, and a black artificial worm.
+45 pounds, 49 inch striped bass caught on 15 pound test line, a bullet weight, and a black artificial worm.

 For all you who don't know about the American River monsters that run the river all year around, if you want to catch these fish, you're going to need to do your homework.
 They're not dumb fish.
 They didn't get this big out here by being stupid and overly aggressive.